KhalilAr42/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is a rock paper scissors for the odin project curriculum
+This is a rock paper scissors game project for the odin project curriculum